Lecture Notes in Quantum Mechanics

 \sheadA{QM in Practice (part II)}

 \sheadB{Approximation methods for finding eigenstates}

 \sheadC{The WKB approximation}

 In the next sections we discuss the canonical version of perturbation theory.
 The small parameter is the strength of the perturbation.
 Another family of methods to find approximate expressions for the eigen-functions is based on treating ``$\hbar$" as the small parameter.
-The $\hbar$ in this context is not the $\hbar$ of plank but rather its scaled dimensionless version that controls quantum-to-classical correspondence.
+The $\hbar$ in this context is not the $\hbar$ of Planck but rather its scaled dimensionless version that controls quantum-to-classical correspondence.
 For a particle in a box the scaled $\hbar$ is the ratio between the De-Broglie wavelength and the linear size of the box.
 Such approximation methods are known as semi-classical.
 The most elementary example is known as the WKB (Wentzel, Kramers, Brillouin) approximation {\bf [Messiah p.231]}.
 It is designed to treat slowly varying potentials in 1D where the wavefunction looks locally like a plane wave (if $V(x)<E$) or as a decaying exponential (in regions where $V(x)>E$).
 The refined version of WKB, which is known as "uniform approximation", allows also to do the matching at the turning points (where $V(x)\sim E$).
-The generalization of the $d=1$ WKB to $d>1$ dimensions integrable systems is known as the EBK scheme.
-There is also a different type of generalization to $d>1$ chaotic systems.
+The generalization of the $d=1$ WKB for $d>1$ dimensions integrable systems is known as the EBK scheme.
+There is also a different type of generalization for $d>1$ chaotic systems, via the Wigner Weyl formalism.

-Assuming free wave propagation, hence neglecting back reflection, the WKB wavefunction is written as \beq \Psi(x) = \sqrt{\rho(x)} \eexp{iS(x)} \eeq This expression is inserted into the 1D Schr\"{o}dinger equation.
-In leading order in $\hbar$ we get a continuity equation for the probability density $\rho(x)$, while the local wavenumber should be as expected \beq \frac{dS(x)}{dx}=p(x)=\sqrt{2\mass (E-V(x))} \eeq Hence (for a right moving wave) one obtains the WKB approximation \beq \psi(x)=\frac{1}{\sqrt{p(x)}}\mbox{EXP}\Big[i\int_{x_0}^{x}p(x')dx'\Big] \eeq where $x_0$ is an arbitrary point.
+Assuming free wave propagation, hence neglecting back reflection, the WKB wavefunction is written as \beq \Psi(x) \ \ = \ \ \sqrt{\rho(x)} \eexp{iS(x)} \eeq This expression is inserted into the 1D Schr\"{o}dinger equation.
+In leading order in $\hbar$ we get a continuity equation for the probability density $\rho(x)$, while the local wavenumber should be as expected \beq \frac{dS(x)}{dx} \ \ = \ \ p(x) \ \ = \ \ \sqrt{2\mass (E-V(x))} \eeq Hence (for a right moving wave) one obtains the WKB approximation \beq \psi(x) \ \ = \ \ \frac{1}{\sqrt{p(x)}}\mbox{EXP}\Big[i\int_{x_0}^{x}p(x')dx'\Big] \eeq where $x_0$ is an arbitrary point.
 For a standing wave the "EXP" can be replaced by either "sin" or "cos".
 It should be clear that for a "flat" potential floor this expression becomes exact.
 Similarly in the "forbidden" region we have a decaying exponential.
 Namely, the local wavenumber $\pm p(x)$ is replaced by ${\pm i\alpha(x)}$, where $\alpha(x) = (2 \mass (V(x)-E))^{1/2}$.